Havlicek stole the ball: Background

 Havlicek was in his third year with the Celtics, and had already won two NBA championships with the team under coach Red Auerbach.
-In a run that would span a total of 11 championships in 15 years (including four before Havilicek joined the team) with center Bill Russell among a lineup of future Hall of Fame members, Auerbach singled out his swingman Havilicek as the "guts of the team".
+In a run that would span a total of 11 championships in 15 years (including four before Havlicek joined the team) with center Bill Russell among a lineup of future Hall of Fame members, Auerbach singled out his swingman Havlicek as the "guts of the team".
 Other standouts on the team included Tom Heinsohn, Sam Jones, K.C.
 Jones, John Thompson, and Satch Sanders, all of whom would be named to the Basketball Hall of Fame.
 Entering the playoffs, the Celtics had won the Eastern Division regular season championship, which granted them a bye into the division finals.

 Their opponents would be the Philadelphia 76ers, who were led by star center Wilt Chamberlain, a player they had acquired just that season in a mid-year trade.
 Chamberlain, who had previously played for the prior Philadelphia team, the Philadelphia Warriors, was something of a local hero and was also noted for his long rivalry with the Celtics center Bill Russell.
 Philadelphia had its own cast of future Hall of Famers to support Chamberlain, including Hal Greer and Chet Walker.
 The 76ers played the Cincinnati Royals in a five-game series for the opening round of the playoffs; they defeated the Royals in four games to advance to the Division Finals against the top-seeded Celtics.
 During the first six games of the seven-game finals series, the Celtics and 76ers alternated victories on their home courts to tie the series at 3–3 and bring on a deciding game seven.

 The final game was held at the Boston Garden on April 15.
-Boston had trailed by one point at half time, but had turned it around in the third quarter and held a healthy 11-point lead in the waning minutes, with Havilicek and teammate Sam Jones accounting for over half of the Celtics 110 points.
+Boston had trailed by one point at half time, but had turned it around in the third quarter and held a healthy 11-point lead in the waning minutes, with Havlicek and teammate Sam Jones accounting for over half of the Celtics 110 points.
 In a flurry of late scoring, Chamberlain took control of the game and scored 10 consecutive points to bring the game to 110–109 with five seconds to go.
 Following Chamberlain's last basket, the Celtics center Bill Russell inbounded the ball from under his own basket, attempting a long pass down the court, however the high pass hit a guide wire holding up the basket.
 As a result, Philadelphia got the ball under its own basket, putting them into position to take the lead.
 Auerbach would later claim that the reason Russell's inbound hit the guide wire was because the wire hadn't been there until that series, so Russell was not entirely aware of it being there in the way of his inbound pass.